How Industry 4.0 Supports Flexibility and Mass Customisation

-- Focus on the customer – he understood that the vast majority of his customers preferred to have a car they could afford and that they could rely on rather than one where they could specify a particular colour
+- Focus on the customer – he understood that the vast majority of his customers preferred to have a reliable car they could afford rather than one where they could specify a particular colour.

-- Focus on profitability – Ford also understood he had to be able to deliver on the above expectations of his customers in a way that was profitable for his company
+- Focus on profitability – Ford also understood he had to deliver on the above expectations of his customers in a way that was profitable for his company.

 Hence, the get-it-right-and-then-make-them-all-the-same approach.